eopXD/SmallBoard/diary.md

 The fact of finding this bug makes me doubt the whether the correctness of HC's experiment.
 He had already failed my assertion on checking Ko, and now he also did this phase wrongly.
 The whole master thesis seems like a fucking fraud.

-I think after I finish the retrograde analysis I shall publish my work as a wrappup for this project (no matter of further encoding).
+I think after I finish the retrograde analysis I shall try to wrappup this project (no matter of further encoding).
 I think searching for a better encoding is not an investment worth making.

 ### Back to Check Terminate 問題定義與了解